Sign up for BitLaunch and spend cryptocurrency on high-speed VPS hosting.

 There’s no surefire way to ensure that you’re 100 percent safe online.
 However, there are some steps you can take to safeguard your website and data from hacks.
 One great way to protect data is to use a virtual private network (VPN) when transferring data.
 A VPN will basically set up an encrypted data transfer tunnel, allowing you to more safely send data from point A to point B.

-Fortunately, you can now purchase VPN services with cryptocurrencies.
+Fortunately, you can now spend bitcoin to purchase VPN services.

 5. Business Travel Made Easy